ibm-cloud-docs/hs-crypto/troubleshooting.md

 ## Unable to create or delete keys
 {: #unable-to-create-keys}

-When you access the {{site.data.keyword.keymanagementserviceshort}} user interface, you do not see the options to add or delete keys.
+When you access the {{site.data.keyword.hscrypto}} user interface, you do not see the options to add or delete keys.

-From the {{site.data.keyword.cloud_notm}} dashboard, you select your instance of the {{site.data.keyword.keymanagementserviceshort}} service.
+From the {{site.data.keyword.cloud_notm}} dashboard, you select your instance of the {{site.data.keyword.hscrypto}} service.
 {: tsSymptoms}

 You can see a list of keys, but you do not see options to add or delete keys.

-You do not have the correct authorization to perform {{site.data.keyword.keymanagementserviceshort}} actions.
+You do not have the correct authorization to perform {{site.data.keyword.hscrypto}} actions.
 {: tsCauses}

 Verify with your administrator that you are assigned the correct role in the applicable resource group or service instance.
 For more information about roles, see [Roles and permissions](/docs/services/key-protect/manage-access.html#roles).